 However, a study lead by Daniel Pach at the Institute of Social Medicine, Epidemiology and Health Economics in Berlin found that inhaling hot air while in a sauna has no significant impact on overall symptom severity of the common cold.

-We can safely say that for some people heat and dry air will irritate their throat while for others it will have little effect.
+Some people will feel throat irritation from the heat and dry air, while others will experience no discomfort.
 But as there is no potential benefit – breathing in hot dry air should be avoided when you have a sore throat.

 HOW DO I GET A SORE THROAT?